MAChamika/mini-project-2-iot/README.md

 | ----------------------------------- | ----------------------------------- | ------------------------------------------- |
 | [<img src="Images/dashboard.jpg" width="250"/>](image.png) | [<img src="Images/temp data.jpg" width="250"/>](image.png) | [<img src="Images/humi data.jpg" width="250"/>](image.png) |

-By this mobile application we can visualize both the data points and data fluctuation of actual temperature and humidity with real time time stamp.
+By this mobile application we can visualize both the data points and data fluctuation of actual temperature and humidity with real time stamp.

 ### Project Demo (click in the video to watch it)